bxxf/KF6012-Web-Submission/README-FRONTEND.md

 ```

 You can use other package managers such as npm or yarn, however, I recommend using bun as it is faster and more reliable.

+** If you want to run frontend locally, you need to run backend locally as well or change origin in API's config due to the CORS settings!**